f5devcentral/f5-automation-labs/docs/class1/module1/module1.rst

 ..
 NOTE:: The Lab Deployment for this lab includes two BIG-IP devices.
    For most of the labs, we will only be configuring the BIG-IP A device (management IP configuration and licensing has been completed).
-   BIG-IP B will be configuered during a workflow while clustering the Active/Standby pair.
+   BIG-IP B will be configured during a workflow while clustering the Active/Standby pair.

 ..
 NOTE:: In order to confirm the results of REST API calls made in this lab, it's recommended to keep GUI/SSH sessions to the BIG-IP devices open.